saveme712/BinCon/README.md

 The expression used to obfuscate variables will be randomized before a build is started.

 ## Memory Allocator
-A (somewhat poorly made) memory allocator that supports randomizing the allocated blocks.
+A very poorly made memory allocator that supports randomizing the allocated blocks.
+Will be redone soon TM.

 ## Encrypted Sections
 Keep your code sections encrypted and unavailable in memory until they're accessed, with periodic re-encryption.